 Canadian Class Actions.
 Eight Canadian class actions, six of which are on behalf of a national class of approximately 19,000 Canadian consumers, have been filed against us in Ontario, Saskatchewan, Quebec, British Columbia and Alberta.
 Each of the proposed Canadian class actions asserts a number of common law and statutory claims seeking monetary damages and other related relief in connection with the 2017 cybersecurity incident.
 The plaintiffs in each case seek class certification/authorization on behalf of Canadian consumers whose personal information was allegedly impacted by the 2017 cybersecurity incident.
-In some cases, plaintiffs also seek class certification on behalf of Canadian consumers who had contracts for subscription products with Equifax around the time of the incident.
-All purported class actions are at preliminary stages, and we are opposing class certification or authorization in cases where such motions are pending.
-In addition, one of the cases in Ontario as well as the Saskatchewan case have been stayed.
-The Court's order staying the Saskatchewan case is on appeal.
+In some cases, plaintiffs also seek class certification on behalf of a larger group of Canadian consumers who had contracts for subscription products with Equifax around the time of the incident or earlier and were not impacted by the incident.
+We have opposed Plaintiff's class certification motion in the Ontario case, which is pending.
+The application for class authorization in the Quebec proceeding has been dismissed by the court.
+All remaining purported class actions are at preliminary stages, and one of the cases in Ontario as well as the Saskatchewan case have been stayed.
+The court's order staying the Saskatchewan case is on appeal.

 TransUnion Litigation.
 On November 27, 2017, Trans Union LLC and TransUnion Interactive, Inc. (collectively, "TransUnion") filed a lawsuit in the U.S. District Court for the Northern District of Illinois against Equifax Information Services LLC, Equifax Inc., and Equifax Consumer Services LLC f/k/a Equifax Consumer Services, Inc. In its lawsuit, TransUnion asserts claims for declaratory relief, breach of contract, and anticipatory repudiation of contract based on our Reciprocal Data Supply Agreement (the "Agreement"), which sets forth the pricing terms for credit monitoring supplied by the parties to each other.
 TransUnion seeks a declaration regarding its contractual rights under the Agreement and monetary damages.
 On January 26, 2018, we moved to dismiss TransUnion's claims.
 On June 19, 2018, the court granted in part and denied in part our motion to dismiss, dismissing Equifax Inc. from the case.
-On July 24, 2019, the parties executed a settlement agreement to settle the matter.
+On July 24, 2019, the parties executed a settlement agreement to settle the matter and on August 12, 2019, the court dismissed the lawsuit pursuant to the parties' settlement.
 The Company has accrued for estimated probable losses it expects to incur with respect to this matter.